18F/join.tts.gsa.gov/pages/positions/consulting-software-engineer.md

   - Long-term care insurance
   - Training and development

-{% endif %}

-## Minimum Qualifications

-The information in this sections outlines the criteria that your application will be evaluated against to determine if you meet the Minimum Qualifications for the position.
-There are two very important things to note about this step in the process:

-1. Only applications found "minimally qualified" are shared with the hiring manager and are the only candidates eligible to be interviewed
-2. The Minimum Qualification determination can only be made using the information that's directly within your resume and directly associated your listed work experience.
-  - Examples of stuff that can't be used:
-    - Links to portfolios or other external materials (Yes, the links themselves may be "directly" on the resume but the information is not).
-    - Information you include in cover letters, responses to questions, etc. as these are not directly associated with your work experience
-    - Lists of tools, technologies, programming languages, etc. that are listed separately from your work experience

-{% if page.state == 'upcoming' %}
-  The Minimum Qualification process is a bureaucratic requirement that we are stuck with.
-It's best to think about it as the most intense and rigorous resume review you've ever heard of.
-To get through this process you need make sure your resume directly reflects the qualifications listed below.
-We also have more guidance on creating a federal style resume on [Join TTS Hiring Process]({{site.baseurl}}/resume/)
-{% endif %}

-### Specialized Experience

-To qualify for this role, you must have one year of specialized experience equivalent to the GS-{{ page.gs_level | minus: 1 }} in the Federal service.
-Specialized experience is:

-1. Experience as a consultant or internal developer managing client, partner, or account relationships to deliver on large or complex projects as part of a cross-functional team.
-This experience must include **ONE** of the following:
-- Delivering projects with complex requirements, multiple stakeholders with disparate views or high levels of bureaucracy
-- Delivering public-facing products or features on public-facing products with a large number of users (i.e. 100,000+)
-- Delivering tools or products with high uptime or availability requirements (i.e. SLAs of 99.9%+)

-2. Experience developing full-stack web applications using test-driven development, delivering measurable results for clients.
-This experience must include **ALL** of the following:
-- Developing digital applications using **ONE** of the following server-side languages: Python, Ruby, Go or Node.js
-- Developing digital applications using a relational or non-relational data layers
-- Developing digital applications using test-driven development and software testing tools

-3. Experience deploying or operating digital applications on cloud technologies.
-This experience must include **ONE** of the following:
-- Developing digital applications using Infrastructure-as-a-Service (IaaS)
-- Developing digital applications using Platform-as-a-Service (PaaS)
-- Developing digital applications using containerization technologies
-- Developing digital applications using configuration management tools
-- Developing digital applications using infrastructure automation tooling

-{% if page.state != 'upcoming' %}

 ## Key Requirements

 1. You must be a U.S. Citizen or National (residents of American Samoa and Swains Islands)